eilvelia/tdl/README.md

 <a name="types"></a>
 ## Types

+> [!TIP]
-> **Tip**: It is considerably more convenient to use `tdl` with TypeScript,
+> It is generally significantly more convenient to use tdl with TypeScript,
-> which enables full autocompletion for the TDLib methods and objects along with
+> which enables autocompletion along with the documentation for more than 2500
-> the documentation.
+> TDLib methods and structures.

-While `tdl` works with any TDLib version (above the requirement), the TypeScript types have to be installed specifically for the TDLib version you use.
+While tdl works with any TDLib version (above the requirement), the TypeScript types have to be installed specifically for the TDLib version you use.
 This can be done via a small `tdl-install-types` utility, which downloads and generates types for you.
-It can be called using `npx tdl-install-types` without any separate installation.
+It can be called using `npx tdl-install-types` without a separate installation step.

 ```console
 $ npx tdl-install-types [<options>] [<target>]